kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 ### Stability Over Chaos
 A theme in Parity, Polkadot in 2024 and beyond has been [Stability](https://forum.polkadot.network/t/stabilizing-polkadot/7175/19?u=xlc).
 We used to say: "*We write code faster than we can write about it*".
 Parity has always been a company known for engineering excellence, at the cost of lots of breaking changes.
 This all used to be cool, but not anymore.
 The best number of lines of new code to solve a new issue is 0.
 ### Information (de)Centralization and Longevity
 As noted in [[Posts/Runtime Function Onboarding 2024#🤪 Dumb Questions\|#🤪 Dumb Questions]], we acknowledge that there is a lot to be learned for all of us in this space.
-The underlying issue is that there is a lot of information centralization.
-Veterans in the space know a lot of things, yet the path for new joiners to learn the same is unclear.
+The underlying issue is that there is a lot of **information centralization**.
+Veterans in the space know a lot of things, yet the path for new joiners to learn the same is unclear and bumpy, and the constant evolvement of the space does not help.

-The rule is: Once you have learned something, think about how you can make sure it is accessible to more people, and for a long time.
+***The rule is: Once you have learned something, think about how you can make sure it is accessible to more people, and for a long time.***

 The best example of this is something that I personally do: Policing people to move good conversations and Q&As from Element to more permanent places.
 Every time I see a good technical question answered in Element, I do:
 1. If this question is already asked in StackExchange, then I don't need to rewrite the answer.
 I will paste a link and move on.